laugharn/init/README.md

 ## Up and running

-To start using init, simply run `pnpx create-next-app <project-directory> -e https://github.com/laugharn/init` and let create-next-app handle everything from there.
+To start using init, simply run `pnpx create-next-app <project-directory> -e https://github.com/laugharn/init` and create-next-app handles the provisioning.
+Then you can use `pnpm -C sites/main run dev` to get a site going at https://localhost:3000

 ## The why of init

 - init lives on the frontier
 - init organizes
 - init uses TypeScript but not too much

-## Roadmap

-- [ ] Branch pattern